ngrok/ngrok-docs/docs/integrations/linkerd/k8s.md

 To demonstrate how Linkerd and the ngrok Ingress Controller integrate to add additional observability, security, and reliability into your cluster, you'll deploy the [Emojivoto](https://github.com/BuoyantIO/emojivoto) demo application, which was developed by Buoyant, the company that originally developed Linkerd.

+1. Create a ngrok static subdomain for ingress if you don't have one already.
+Navigate to the [**Domains** section](https://dashboard.ngrok.com/cloud-edge/domains) of the ngrok dashboard and click **Create Domain** or **New Domain**.
+This static subdomain will be your `NGROK_DOMAIN` for the remainder of this guide.

+   By creating a subdomain on the ngrok network, you provide a public route to accept HTTP, HTTPS, and TLS traffic.

 1. Deploy Emojivoto to the `emojivoto` namespace.

    ```bash